WONDERFUL COSMOS.

 while there's things i definitely look forward to in life, there's not a lot of things that i feel like i'd NEED to experience before i die.

-i could DO without a partner, family, sex, fame, wealth, etc. cause, while all of that sounds nice, they all come with some sort of drawback.
+i could DO without a partner, family, sex, fame, wealth, etc. cause, while all of that sounds nice, i can imagine a decent life no matter what combination of these you put together.
 NOT that they're particularly undesirable for me, but you probably understand: if it comes, it comes; if it doesn't, it doesn't.

 however, there is ONE thing on my list.